 No special restrictions in the area.
 All mountain roads are closed for public traffic already down in the valleys.

-, there are many hotels and also a camping place
+In the touristically developed area around Presseger See, there are many hotels and also a camping place.

 Spitzegel can be best climbed on dry seasons, so from approximately June till October.
 In winter and spring the tour requires a complete winter equipment.
 Ski tour can be only exceptionally done (enough snow, avalanche safe conditions).